 Outlining his new mission to him on 19 September, Hitler had informed Balck of the paramount necessity, for political reasons, of holding Alsace and Lorraine at all costs.
 The 5th Panzerarmee's movement north to the Roer sector was not offset by the arrival of any reinforcements, however, and the 1st Army therefore had to extend its left flank to block the way to Strasbourg between Château Salins and Raon l’Etape.
 Meanwhile General Friedrich Wiese’s 19th Army of Oberkommando 'Oberrhein', under the notional command of Reichsführer-SS Heinrich Himmler, had taken up defensive positions on a line linking St Dié, Gérardmer and the western spurs of the Vosges, and ending west of Montbéliard in front of the Belfort gap.

 The first plan conceived by de Lattre de Tassigny, whose left flank reached Rupt sur Moselle at the end of September, was to force a way across the Vosges by the Col de la Schlucht.
-He was compelled to change his mind, however, and accept Guebwiller as the initial objective for his II Corps, which in a later phase of the battle thrust forward vigorously to reach the Rhine at Chalampé, thus pinning the left flank of the 19th Army back on the Swiss frontier.
+He was compelled to change his mind, however, and accept Guebwiller as the initial objective for his II Corps d’Armée, which in a later phase of the battle thrust forward vigorously to reach the Rhine at Chalampé, thus pinning the left flank of the 19th Army back on the Swiss frontier.
 With this aim, he reinforced de Monsabert with three further divisions and the support of two others.

 Nevertheless the plan came to nothing, for two reasons.
-Firstly, while Général de Corps d’Armée Joseph de Goislard de Monsabert’s French II Corps d’Armée was struggling to reach the crest of the Vosges, Patch’s 7th Army found itself drawn off in the divergent direction of the Saverne gap, and de Lattre de Tassigny was most reluctantly forced to use some of the troops he wanted to throw into attack for purposes of consolidation.
+Firstly, while Général de Corps d’Armée Joseph de Goislard de Monsabert’s French II Corps d’Armée was struggling to reach the crest of the Vosges, Patch’s 7th Army found itself drawn off in the divergent direction of the Saverne gap, and de Lattre de Tassigny was most reluctantly forced to use some of the troops he wished to commit into the attack for purposes of consolidation.
 Patch and Devers above him had simply acted in conformity with the instructions they received from SHAEF, namely to provide cover for the 12th Army Group’s 3rd Army in its advance to the north-east.
-Secondly, the very heavy rains of autumn 1944 slowed the infantry, and blinded artillery and aircraft, with the added effect that as winter closed in and the men of the II Corps scaled the long slopes of the Vosges, cases of frostbite grew numerous.
+Secondly, the very heavy rains of autumn 1944 slowed the infantry, and blinded artillery and aircraft, with the added effect that as winter closed in and the men of the II Corps d’Armée scaled the long slopes of the Vosges, cases of frostbite grew numerous.